willviles/Chattaaar/README.md

 | __skipBtnText__ | _string_ | ‘Skip’ | Sets the text of the skip button. |
 | __testMode__ | _boolean_ | FALSE | Sets test mode.
 Will simulate sending the message when a proper form action is not specified or set up correctly. |

-## Input Types

-* Input
-* Email - _Creates an email field & validates a valid email address_
-* Textarea
-* Select
-* Checkbox
-* Radio
-* Country - _Adds a select box with a predefined array of countries as select options_
-* Date - _Must be used in conjunction with jQuery UI Datepicker_
-* Rating - _Adds a star-based ratings widget_
-* Media - _Validates URLs from popular media content sites_

 ## Defining Stages